Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Generative Model: The Latent Partial Causal Model

+\paragraph{Diversity in generative process of large-scale multimodal data.} We argue that real-world large-scale multimodal data often entails multiple, complex generative processes that may not be fully captured by a single DAG structure.
+To illustrate this (see Figure~\ref{fig: lcm1}), let latent variables $\mathbf{z}_x$ and $\mathbf{z}_t$ denote shared semantic factors.
+For example, $\mathbf{z}_x$ may correspond to high-level visual concepts such as object category or scene type in an image, while $\mathbf{z}_t$ may capture the semantic content of a sentence, such as topic or intent.
+To model modality-specific characteristics, we introduce additional latent variables $\mathbf{m}_x$ and $\mathbf{m}_t$.
+For instance, $\mathbf{m}_x$ may represent image-specific factors such as background noise or visual artifacts, whereas $\mathbf{m}_t$ could encode linguistic aspects such as sentence structure or grammatical patterns.
+Together, $(\mathbf{z}_x, \mathbf{m}_x)$ and $(\mathbf{z}_t, \mathbf{m}_t)$ generate the observed variables $\mathbf{x}$ (image) and $\mathbf{t}$ (text), respectively.

-In the left DAG of Figure \ref{fig: lcm1}, the latent confounder $\mathbf{c}$ represents a shared source of variation that influences both $\mathbf{z}_x$ and $\mathbf{z}_t$.
+In the left DAG model of Figure~\ref{fig: lcm1}, the latent confounder $\mathbf{c}$ represents a shared source of variation that influences both latent variables $\mathbf{z}_x$ and $\mathbf{z}_t$, which correspond to latent semantic factors generating the observed variables $\mathbf{x}$ (e.g., image) and $\mathbf{t}$ (e.g., text), respectively.
 This confounder captures a common underlying context or concept connecting the two modalities.
 For example, if the image and text are related to the topic "sports," $\mathbf{c}$ could encapsulate this shared theme, influencing the generation of both the visual and textual data.
-The middle DAG depicts a structure where $\mathbf{b}$, representing transferable knowledge.
+The middle DAG depicts a structure where $\mathbf{b}$ represents transferable knowledge.
 Specifically, $\mathbf{b}$ serves as the bridge, deriving information from the text latent variable $\mathbf{z}_t$ and informing the image latent space $\mathbf{z}_x$.
-This scenario aligns with tasks where text serves as a guiding input for image generation, e.g., text-to-image generalization.
-A classical example is the MNIST dataset.
+This scenario aligns with the generative process where text serves as a guiding input for image generation, e.g., text-to-image generation.
+A classical example is the MNIST dataset \citep{LeCun2005TheMD}.
 In contrast, the DAG on the right represents an image-guided text generation process, e.g., image captioning.
 Here, the high-level latent information in the image influences the high-level latent variable in the generated caption.
-A classical example is the CelebA-Dialog dataset \cite{jiang2021talkedit}.
+A classical example is the CelebA dataset \citep{jiang2021talkedit}.

+Current advanced multimodal models, such as CLIP~\citep{liang2022mind}, are typically trained on vast collections of multimodal data, which may in fact arise from a mixture of the three scenarios illustrated in Figure~\ref{fig: lcm1} (potentially with additional DAG assumptions not depicted).
+In this context, restricting the generative modeling of large-scale multimodal data to a single DAG structure may be inadequate to capture the inherent diversity of real-world multimodal dependencies.